shahab-ai/google-foobar/level_1/the_cake_is_not_a_lie/README.md

 ==========

 Inputs:
     (string) s = "abccbaabccba"
 Output:
      (int) 2

 Inputs:
-        (string) s = "abcabcaabcabc"
+    (string) s = "abcabcabcabc"
 Output:
      (int) 4

 Use verify [file] to test your solution and see how it does.
 When you are finished editing your code, use submit [file] to submit your answer.
 If your solution passes the test cases, it will be removed from your home folder.
 ```